aditya-nitorinfotech/strapi-poc/README.md

 **POC for custom API endpoints using strapi-**

-**For this implementation strapi's Entity service API is used** MVC architecture used for strapi with controller and services
+**For this implementation strapi's Entity service API is used** and MVC architecture used for strapi with controller and services

 Steps completed:
 1. npx create-strapi-app proj_name --template blog